Fast randomized Kronecker tensor decomposition: algorithms and error analysis: Kronecker tensor decomposition

-Thanks to the equivalence representation of the KTD and CPD as stated in Theorem \ref{th1}, the relative approximation error \eqref{rela:for} also holds for the CPD with orthogonal rank-1 terms.
-The process of the TTr1SVD algorithm is summarized in Algorithm \ref{ALG:TTr1SVD}.
+where the overall KTD rank is given by the number of non-zero singular values.
+Thanks to the equivalence established in Theorem~\ref{th1} between KTD and CPD, this error bound also applies to the KTD with orthogonal rank-1 terms.
+The TTr1SVD procedure is summarized in Algorithm~\ref{ALG:TTr1SVD}.

+Although KTD and CPD are related mathematically through tensor reshaping, KTD explicitly exploits Kronecker product structure, which arises naturally in applications such as spatio-temporal modeling, multi-linear operators, and separable systems.
+For example, experiments in \cite{cai2022kopa} show that KMD significantly outperforms SVD with the same number of parameters, highlighting that, although the models are mathematically connected via reshaping, KTD offers better representational efficiency in practice.

 \RestyleAlgo{ruled} \LinesNumbered

 \RestyleAlgo{ruled} \LinesNumbered